 - Women who have had several failed IVF/ICSI cycles.

 People undergoing IVF are encouraged to have their embryos tested.
-It increases the chances of successful implantation and a healthy pregnancy.
-It also can reduce the amount and costs of repeat IVF cycles and can reduce the risk of a failed implantation or miscarriage.
+Tests like PGT-A increase the success rate of implantation and a healthy pregnancy.
+PGT-A genetic testing can also reduce the amount and costs of repeat IVF cycles and the risk of a failed implantation or miscarriage.

 Visit the V-Fertility Center at Vejthani Hospital

 For many couples having problems conceiving, embarking on an IVF program represents their last hope of having a biological child.
-The V-Fertility Center at Vejthani Hospital offers a wide range of infertility treatments that can provide you with the best chance of conceiving naturally.
-We also offer a comprehensive IVF program that includes all three types of embryonic genetic testing.
+The V-Fertility Center offers a wide range of infertility treatments that can provide you with the best chance of conceiving naturally.
+V-Fertility Center in Bangkok offers a comprehensive IVF program that includes all three types of embryonic genetic testing PGT-A, PGT-M, and PGT-SR.

 Written by Dr.Sorramon Songveeratham